 How much does it cost to retain your law firm for my patient fall lawsuit?

 We don’t require any payment to start work on your case.
 Our patient fall injury attorneys work 100% on contingency.
 This means you do not have to pay us anything unless we win your case and make a recovery for you.
 Typically, once we settle your nursing home fall case, we take 33 1/3 to 40% of the gross settlement or judgment in attorney’s fees, plus costs expended on the file.
 There are no upfront charges or costs, the consultation is free, and we only get paid if you get paid.

 Do I Have a Patient Fall Lawsuit Against the Nursing Home or Hospital?

-We are available toll-free at 1-888-375-9998.
-If you prefer typing over talking, you can email us by completing the case evaluator form on this page, or chat with us now.
+We are available toll-free at 888-375-9998.
+If you prefer typing over talking, you can email us by completing the case evaluator form on this page or chatting with us now.